cozy/cozy-libs/packages/cozy-app-publish/README.md

 - Generate a new key pair with `ssh-keygen -t rsa -b 4096 -f id_rsa_downcloud_myapp -C downcloud_myapp_deploy`.
 - Communicate the public key to someone who can deposit it on the downcloud server.
 - If you're running things locally, you'll want to run `ssh-add id_rsa_downcloud_myapp` to add it to your ssh-agent.
 - If you're planing to run this `cozy-app-publish` on Travis, you'll want to [encrypt that file first](https://docs.travis-ci.com/user/encrypting-files/#Automated-Encryption).
 Run `travis encrypt-file id_rsa_downcloud_myapp` and copy the output.
-This command also generate a `id_rsa_downcloud_myapp.enc`.
+This command also generates a `id_rsa_downcloud_myapp.enc`.
 - To add the key to Travis's ssh-agent, add the following lines in the `before_install` section of your `.travis.yml`, but don't forget to paste the output of `travis encrypt-file` where it's needed.

 ```